NavidNikoo/UrbanNav-AI/README.md

 # Search Algorithm Visualizer
-- An AI program that demonstrates how self can find best path using different pathfinding algorithms
+- An AI program that demonstrates how self driving cars can find best path using different pathfinding algorithms

 ## Team Members
 - Biplove GC